markpipko/CS-554-Final-Project/README.md

 We have already populated the Firestore DB, but you can do ```cd server``` and then ```npm run seed``` for some additional seeding.

 The created seeded employers are:
-1. email: cmoon1@stevens.edu    password: cpass     company posted: Amazon
+1. email: cmoon1@stevens.edu    password: cmpass     company posted: Amazon
 2. email: mpipko@stevens.edu    password: mppass    company posted: Tesla
 3. email: mkoerner@stevens.edu  password: mkpass    company posted: Microsoft

 The created seeded seekers are:
-1. email: eyarosla@stevens.edu  password: epass
+1. email: eyarosla@stevens.edu  password: eypass
 2. email: mevanego@stevens.edu  password: mepass